 - Your passion for people.
 What challenges did you face with people, and how did you steer it towards success?
 Have you coached peers to strengthen their project management knowledge?
 Have you mentored others to become leaders?
 Share these here.

 As you can see, the first few project management job interview questions are fairly open-ended, allowing you to take the driver’s seat in showcasing your knowledge, talent, and expertise.
 Do not ignore these project management job interview questions.
-Strong interviewers will then pull the bull by its horns and direct the interview to specific project-management related questions, as outlined below.
+Strong interviewers will then pull the bull by its horns and direct the interview to specific project-management-related questions, as outlined below.

 Q3.
 Describe a project lifecycle?

 Answer: You’ll be amazed at a large number of managers who “flunk” this question.
-It’s not that they have no clue, but they often give wishy-washy answers as they think this too basic a question.
+It’s not that they have no clue, but they often give wishy-washy answers as they think this is too basic a question.

 Your answer should include:

-- A phase-wise break-down of the project lifecycle model you are familiar with.
+- A phase-wise breakdown of the project lifecycle model you are familiar with.
 The time-tested SDLC breaks the project across definite phases (project definition, requirements, analysis, design, prototype, testing, implementation, and maintenance).
-The recently popular Agile model spawns across multiple iterations, each with its own mini-project-cycle.
+The recently popular Agile model spawns across multiple iterations, each with its own mini-project cycle.
 Share the strengths and drawbacks of each model if you’ve worked on both.

 - Key stakeholders and deliverables across each phase.

 - Major checkpoints and milestones.
-What and who needs to sign-off at these points to continue?
+What and who needs to sign off at these points to continue?